By DeVry University

 How Does Ransomware Work?

 Ransomware typically propagates as an attachment in spam emails or zipped folders sent as email attachments that exploit known computer vulnerabilities and then encrypts the data stored on the computer.
-The victim then receives a message demanding a ransom payment in order to access their data.
+The victim then receives a message demanding a ransom payment in exchange for removing the encryption and restoring access to their data.
 Some ransomware types use a countdown timer, giving the victim a short period of time to pay the ransom before the price increases or the files are permanently encrypted or leaked.
 In some cases, it may be manually installed by exploiting security holes in programs downloaded from cybercrime websites.

-- Hacker forums and marketplaces which house downloadable software packages called "exploit kits" are a common source of vulnerabilities that hackers can utilize to target a victim's machine remotely
+- Hacker forums and marketplaces which house downloadable software packages called “exploit kits”, a common source of vulnerabilities that hackers can utilize to target a victim’s machine remotely.

 Extortion is a tried-and-true tactic and cybercriminals infrequently get caught, making ransomware attacks devastatingly effective.
-Their reliance on cryptocurrencies for ransom payouts avoids traditional financial tracing, making for a “clean escape” after the damage is done.
-Unfortunately, the dynamic battle between ransomware targets and attackers is an ongoing "cat and mouse" situation.
+Their reliance on cryptocurrencies like bitcoin for ransom payouts avoids traditional financial tracing, making for a clean escape after the damage is done.
+Unfortunately, the dynamic battle between ransomware targets and attackers is an ongoing cat and mouse situation.
 There is no perfect solution, only continued cyber security protocol improvements to be made.

 Primary Targets of Ransomware Attacks

 Most ransomware operations are opportunistic in nature, meaning cybercriminals cast a wide net, knowing only a small percentage of the campaign will bring a payout.
-However, sometimes companies are targeted by cybercriminals, including those that:
+However, sometimes cybercriminals target certain types of businesses.
+Hospitals and school systems have become rich targets of opportunity because they:

 Governments, organizations and average users are all potential targets for ransomware attacks.
 The health, education and manufacturing sectors are frequent targets due to the size of their data packages and the probability that they’ll have to pay up.